zio/zio-dynamodb/docs/reference/dynamodb-query.md

 When using the High Level API transformations are done between the Scala model and the `Item` type using the automatically generated codecs that make use of the `ZIO Schema` in implicit scope.

-The next sections cover the surface area exposed by the `DynamoDBQuery` trait.
+The next sections cover the surface area exposed by `DynamoDBQuery`.

 ## `DynamoDBQuery` Combinators and Operations

 DynamoDBQuery Combinators | Alias | Description
 ---|---|---
-map | | map the result of a query with a function zipWith | |does a `zip` and then immediately maps the result with a function zip |<*>| combine 2 queries together - make the resulting query eligible for automatic batching or parallelisation zipLeft |<*| ignores the result of the right query zipRight|*>| ignores the result of the left query
+map | | map the result of a query with a function zip |<*>| combine 2 queries together and returns a tuple - makes the resulting query eligible for automatic batching or parallelisation [see Autobatching and Parallelisation](auto-batching-and-parallelisation) for more details zipWith | |does a `zip` and then immediately maps the result with a function zipLeft |<*| a zip that ignores the result of the right query zipRight|*>| a zip that ignores the result of the left query

 DynamoDBQuery Functions | Description
 ---|---
-forEach | automates the zipping of queries using a collection as input. [see Autobatching and Parallelisation](auto-batching-and-parallelisation) for more details
+`def forEach[In, A, B](values: Iterable[A])(body: A => DynamoDBQuery[In, B]): DynamoDBQuery[In, List[B]]`  | automates the zipping of queries of the same type using a collection as input. [see Autobatching and Parallelisation](auto-batching-and-parallelisation) for more details. <br/><br/> Note that unprocessed items/keys are retried automatically and if they still fail a `BatchError.WriteError`/`BatchError.GetError` is returned both of which will contain a list of the unprocessed items/keys - see `withRetryPolicy` in the below section for overriding the default retry policy.

 DynamoDBQuery Operations | Description